 No precision driving skills

 Such roads call for precision riding/driving and if you can’t drive/ride like that, just take it easy.
+Many tourists are not used to driving on narrow roads in careful, precise manner.
+Also, a lot Goans are used to riding slow and easy.
+A fast tourist may catch them by surprise and both may make mistakes.
 Slow down, stay alert and keep out of trouble.
 But just riding slow doesn’t mean you don’t have to focus on the road.
 Here’s an example.

 Gentle local, fast local and confused tourist

-Finally, when you reach Goa as a tourist, you must understand that the locals know the road better and will tend to ride faster.
+Finally, when you reach Goa as a tourist, you must understand that the locals know the road better and some of them will ride faster than you.
+Often they will be teenagers or youth.
 Matching their speeds and getting into street races is asking for trouble.
 Overtaking such aggressively driven cars/two wheelers is fraught with even more dangers.
 From buses that can push you off the road’s shoulder to suddenly narrowing/widening roads, overtaking and riding/driving aggressively in Goa comes with its own set of surprises.

 Add to this, there is the problem of stray cows.
 During the tourist season and summer, the cows mostly vanish from the roads.
 But during monsoons, when already visibility is low, they appear on the roads during those short breaks in the rain.
 At night, the tarmac loses heat slowly and the cows warm themselves sitting there.
 A tourist could come around a blind corner and run into a solitary cow – or a herd – relaxing in the middle of the road.